Learn it. Teach it. Change lives.

 From our first performances in founder Ada Clement's house to today’s 500-plus annual performances, 90% of which are free and open to the public, SFCM has been one of the most actively engaged institutions in the Bay Area.
 A consistent flow of public workshops and seminars add to the offerings of SFCM’s growing community engagement initiatives.

-The Community Service Program benefits both the performance needs of the students and the people of the Bay Area.
-For more than two decades, the Community Service Program has taken live music into schools, hospitals, retirement homes, children’s facilities, and other places where people of limited means and mobility are seldom reached.
+The Conservatory Connect Program benefits both the performance needs of the students and the people of the Bay Area.
+For more than two decades, the Conservatory Connect Program has taken live music into schools, hospitals, retirement homes, children’s facilities, and other places where people of limited means and mobility are seldom reached.
 Approximately 150 performances are presented each year.

 Conservatory in the Schools Program